ayushmak7/Phishing-Tool-Implementation/README.md

 To use Zphisher, you can follow these steps:

-Before downloading Zphisher, I prepared the Kali Linux terminal by update repositories by running the following commands and to ensure that environment was conducive for Zphisher to function
+1. Before downloading Zphisher, I prepared the Kali Linux terminal by update repositories by running the following commands and to ensure that environment was conducive for Zphisher to function

 sudo apt update
 sudo apt full-upgrade -y

-Next, we created a directory we called Zphisher and navigated into it using the following commands in succession.
+2. Created a directory we called Zphisher and navigated into it using the following commands in succession.

 mkdir zphisher
 cd zphisher